 Alex Schose

-Independent security review for AI-agent products and Qubes-isolated infrastructure.
+Independent security review for AI-agent products — isolation below the protocol, governance above the agent.

-Excerpt from a Qubes policy gate the practice ships and reviews against.
+Isolation layer — the qrexec gate this practice ships and reviews against.

 Practice

 A trust boundary is only worth what you can prove about it.
 Most security reviews of AI-agent products stop at the protocol — checking that tool descriptions are sanitised, that prompts are pinned, that human-in-the-loop confirmations fire.
-I work a layer below that: where the trust boundary actually lives, what the agent can name, and what gets foreclosed when the model is wrong.
+I work two layers around the protocol: structural isolation below it — where the agent can act — and constitutional governance above it — what the agent is permitted to act on.
+Both layers compound; most reviews check neither in any structural way.

 The practice serves teams shipping agentic products, infrastructure where AI is given real capabilities, and individuals whose work requires a workstation that resists compromise by design rather than by hygiene.
 Engagements are direct, written, and contained — two weeks, one operator, one report.